Epic Guide to Iceland’s Diamond Circle

 How to Get to the Diamond Circle?

 Iceland’s Diamond Circle is about 30 kilometres (18 miles) from Akureyri.
 How you get there depends on what your starting point is.
-If you’re coming from Egilsstaðir in East Iceland, you need to drive anti-clockwise around the Ring Road.
+If you’re coming from Egilsstaðir in East Iceland, you will have to drive anti-clockwise around the Ring Road.
 From Reykjavík, you can travel either clockwise (6.5 hours of driving), or anti-clockwise (10.5 hours).

 Godafoss waterfall on the Diamond Circle

-The rhombus-shaped 250-kilometre route that is the Diamond Circle captures the geological power of Iceland.
+The 250-kilometre route that is the Diamond Circle captures the geological power of Iceland.
 With boiling geothermal pools, crater lakes, and solidified lava strongholds, it’s impossible not to feel the force of the geological movement underneath.
 Whether you’re planning a future trip or heading out on one soon, Diamond Circle Iceland is an epic adventure waiting to unfold.